 - AR is application rate (CFU/ha)

 - n per Y is number of applications per year

 - D drift percentage

 - 100 conversion of percentage

-- 10.0000 is the conversion from ha to m
+- 10.0000 is the conversion from ha to m2

-- Vd is volume of the standard ditch per m
+- Vd is volume of the standard ditch per m2

-Ctgb uses the BBA drift values in combination with the TOXSWA standard ditch (30 cm deep with a slope of 45 degrees and volume of $210 \text{ L/m}^2$ ) to determine the PEDsw values for microorganisms.
+Ctgb uses the BBA drift values11 in combination with the TOXSWA standard ditch (30 cm deep with a slope of 45 degrees and volume of 210 L/m2) to determine the PEDsw values for microorganisms.
 For greenhouse uses of microorganisms, Ctgb uses an emission percentage of 0.1%.